Oxygen mask

-An oxygen mask provides a method to transfer breathing oxygen gas from a storage tank to the lungs.
+An oxygen mask is a mask that provides a method to transfer breathing oxygen gas from a storage tank to the lungs.
 Oxygen masks may cover only the nose and mouth (oral nasal mask) or the entire face (full-face mask).
 They may be made of plastic, silicone, or rubber.

 In certain circumstances, oxygen may be delivered via a nasal cannula instead of a mask.

 Medical plastic oxygen masks

+Examples of medical plastic oxygen masks

 Medical plastic oxygen masks are used primarily by medical care providers for oxygen therapy because they are disposable and so reduce cleaning costs and infection risks.
 Mask design can determine accuracy of oxygen delivered with many various medical situations requiring treatment with oxygen.

 Oxygen is naturally occurring in room air at 21% and higher percentages are often essential in medical treatment.
 Oxygen in these higher percentages is classified as a drug with too much oxygen being potentially harmful to a patient's health, resulting in oxygen dependence over time, and in extreme circumstances patient blindness.
 For these reasons oxygen therapy is closely monitored.
 Masks are light in weight and attached using an elasticated headband or ear loops.
 They are transparent for allowing the face to be visible for patient assessment by healthcare providers, and reducing a sensation of claustrophobia experienced by some patients when wearing an oxygen mask.
 The vast majority of patients having an operation will at some stage wear an oxygen mask; they may alternatively wear a nasal cannula but oxygen delivered in this way is less accurate and restricted in concentration.

-The global disposable oxygen masks market, according to Altus Market Research, has the potential to grow by USD 1.1 billion between 2019 and 2023.
+The global disposable oxygen masks market, according to Altus Market Research, has the potential to grow by US$1.1 billion between 2019 and 2023.
 The market's growth pace will also pick up speed throughout this time.